 The club planned to replicate the effort in April 2020, but plans were changed due to the onset of the COVID-19 pandemic.
 In July and August 2020, club members rallied together to provide 560 total meals each week to 80 children from 20 underserved families in Columbia.
 In total, 2,800 meals were provided over the course of five weeks.

 In December 2020, the Kiwanis club provided 150 local children with backpacks filled with 33 meals and healthy snacks for the 11-day Winter Break.
 That was a total of 4,950 meals.
 Members of our Kiwanis club were joined in service by three members of the Key Club at Glenelg High School and two members of the Capital Kiwanis Next Generation e-Club.
 Our project was supported by a generous donation of 3,000 pieces of fresh fruit from Coastal Sunbelt Produce, a grant from the Capital District Kiwanis Foundation, and sizeable philanthropic support from dozens of donors in the community.

-The Kiwanis Club of Ellicott City plans to replicate the project in April 2021 when it provides an additional 150 local children with backpacks filled with 15 meals and healthy snacks for the five-day Spring Break.
-That is a total of 2,250 additional meals.
+The Kiwanis Club of Ellicott City plans to replicate this project in December 2021 when it provides an additional 150 local children with backpacks filled with meals and healthy snacks for Winter Break.

 The Kiwanis Club of Ellicott City was chartered in 1940 and has served the citizens of Howard County for 80 years.